rsyring/codemash-automation-ftw/index.rst

 .. note::
   - NO!
   - I'm not on an automation bandwagon.
-  - I have a long-term goals that dictate the necessity of automation.
+  - I have long-term goals that dictate the necessity of automation.
   - But before I tell you more....

 What's Your Goal?